alex-654/workbook/book_summary/99 Bottles of OOP(Sandi Metz)/99 Bottles of OOP.md

 - Cyclomatic Complexity
 - Assignments, Branches and Conditions (ABC) Metric
     - Assignments is a count of variable assignments.
-    - Branches counts not branches of an if statement, but branches of control, i.e., it counts function calls or message sends.
+    - Branches of control, i.e., it counts function calls or message sends.
-    - Conditions counts conditional logic
+    - Conditions counts conditional logic (if statement)

 ## 2.1.
 Understanding Testing